-(a) There is hereby created the state police advisory commission, which shall provide advice and counsel to the commissioner in carrying out his responsibilities for the management, supervision and control of the Vermont state police.
+(a) There is hereby created the State Police Advisory Commission, which shall provide advice and counsel to the Commissioner in carrying out his or her responsibilities for the management, supervision, and control of the Vermont State Police.

-(c) Members of the commission shall serve for terms of four years, at the pleasure of the governor.
+(c) Members of the Commission shall serve for terms of four years, at the pleasure of the Governor.
 Of the initial appointments, one shall be appointed for a term of one year, two for terms of two years, two for terms of three years, and two for terms of four years.
 Appointments to fill a vacancy shall be for the unexpired portion of the term vacated.
-The chairman shall be appointed by the Governor.
+The Chair shall be appointed by the Governor.

-(d) The creation and existence of the commission shall not relieve the commissioner of his duties under the law to manage, supervise and control the state police.
+(d) The creation and existence of the Commission shall not relieve the Commissioner of his or her duties under the law to manage, supervise, and control the State Police.

 § 1923.
 Internal investigation

-(b) The commissioner shall establish an office of internal investigation within the department, which office shall investigate, or cause to be investigated, all allegations of misconduct by members of the department, except complaints lodged against members of the internal investigation office, which complaints shall be separately and independently investigated by officers designated for each instance by the commissioner, with the approval of the state police advisory commission.
-The head of the internal affairs unit shall report all allegations and his findings as to such allegations to the commissioner.
-The head of the internal affairs unit also shall immediately report all allegations to the state's attorney of the county in which the incident took place, to the attorney general and to the governor, unless the head of the unit makes a determination that the allegations do not include violation of a criminal statute.
-The head of the internal affairs unit shall also report the disposition of all cases so reported to the state's attorney, attorney general and governor.
+(2) The head of the Office shall report all allegations and his or her findings as to such allegations to the Commissioner.
+The head of the Office also shall immediately report all allegations to the State's Attorney of the county in which the incident took place, the Attorney General, and the Governor, unless the head of the Office makes a determination that the allegations do not include a violation of a criminal statute.
+The head of the Office shall also report the disposition of all cases so reported to the State's Attorney, Attorney General, and Governor.

-(1) The state police advisory commission shall, at any time, have full and free access to such records; and
+(1) the State Police Advisory Commission shall, at any time, have full and free access to such records;

-(2) The commissioner shall deliver such materials from the records of the office of internal investigation as may be necessary to appropriate prosecutorial authorities having jurisdiction; and
+(2) the Commissioner shall deliver such materials from the records of the Office as may be necessary to appropriate prosecutorial authorities having jurisdiction;

 § 1931.
 Policy